6 Science-Backed Tips To Naturally Reduce Cellulite

-Lymphatic drainage techniques seem to be incredibly effective at reducing the appearance, as shown in two studies involving manual lymph drainage.
+Lymphatic massage techniques seem to be incredibly effective at reducing the appearance, as shown in two studies involving manual and mechanical lymph massage.
 Since lymphatic stimulation increases circulation throughout the body, that likely has an effect on the skin condition.
 The problem?
-In both of these studies, subjects had to stick to a pretty strict and intensive regimen: Each study required patients to undergo at least three treatments a week, with one study's treatment lasting for four hours a session.
+In both of these small studies, subjects had to stick to a pretty strict and intensive regimen: Each study required patients to undergo at least three treatments a week, with one study's treatment lasting for four hours per daily session.

 4. Bioactive collagen peptide

 In one double-blind, placebo-controlled study, women who had moderate cellulite took a daily dose of 2.5 grams of bioactive collagen peptides (of porcine derivation, so not suitable for vegetarians), which led to a statistically significant reduction in the appearance of waves and dimples.
 It's thought that improved elasticity helps the reduction of cellulite because the fibrous bands are able to stretch more.
 Moreover, the supplements improved skin health overall: Dermal density—or how thick or thin the skin is—improved.
-(As a general rule: Thicker skin is healthier skin.)
+(As a general rule, thicker skin is healthier skin.)
 Within the study, it took about six months to see full results.

 5. Toning muscles and weight loss

 This is a tricky one: We know that any size of person can have cellulite, and that even though this has to do with fat cells, it's not directly related to a person's weight.
 However, research does suggest that improved muscle definition and weight loss in the area can help reduce the appearance of cellulite.
 (It does so by increasing muscle tone which can diminish the bumpy appearance of fat cells, as well as just generally making the area appear firmer and smoother.)
 But that same research also shows that in some cases weight loss increased the appearance of cellulite, as the skin was looser, especially in women with a lower initial body-mass index.